• Skip to primary navigation

 • Double Boiler - You can use a double boiler, or this easy double boiler attachment fits on a kitchen pot.
 Fill the bottom section with water and bring it to a boil.
 Add the pot or attachment on top of the hot water.
 Add your melting chocolate and stir until the chocolate is melted.
 Be careful not to get any hot water in your chocolate.

-• Microwave - If you use the microwave, you must go slowly to avoid burning your chocolate.
+• Microwave – If you use the microwave, you must go slowly to avoid burning your chocolate.
 Add your melting chocolate to a microwave-safe bowl.
-Microwave on 25-second intervals, stirring between every 25 seconds.
+Microwave at 25-second intervals, stirring every 25 seconds.
 If you cook the chocolate too long, it will burn.

 Holiday Decorating Ideas: